Statistics Canada: The census

-By law, every household must complete the Canada Census form.
+By law, every household must complete the Canada census form.
 In May 2006, an Internet version of the census was made widely available for the first time.
 Another census was held in May 2011, again with the internet being the primary method for statistical data collection.
 The most recent census was held in May 2021, with the resulting data expected to be published in seven separate data sets throughout 2022.
 Additional data will be published at a future date which has yet to be determined.

-2011 Voluntary Long Form or National Household Survey
+2011 voluntary long form or National Household Survey

-On June 17, 2010 an Order in Council was created by the minister of industry defining the questions for the 2011 Census as including only the short-form questions; this was published in the Canada Gazette on June 26, 2010, however a news release was not issued by Minister of Industry Tony Clement until July 13, 2010.
+On 17 June 2010 an Order in Council was created by Minister of Industry Tony Clement defining the questions for the 2011 census as including only the short-form questions; this was published in the Canada Gazette on 26 June 2010, however a news release was not issued by Minister Clement until 13 July 2010.
 This release stated in part "The government will retain the mandatory short form that will collect basic demographic information.
 To meet the need for additional information, and to respect the privacy wishes of Canadians, the government has introduced the voluntary National Household Survey".
-On July 30, 2010 Statistics Canada published a description of the National Household Survey.
+On 30 July 2010 Statistics Canada published a description of the National Household Survey.

-The minister of industry, Tony Clement initially indicated that these changes were being made based on consultations with Statistics Canada but was forced to admit that the change from a mandatory to voluntary form was not one of the recommendations received from StatCan after the head of the organization Munir Sheikh resigned in protest.
-Information has since been uncovered that indicates attempts on the part of the government to distance themselves from the decision, instructing Statistics Canada officials to delete the phrase "as per government decision" from documents which were being written to inform Statistics Canada staff of the change.
-The minister has since claimed that concerns over privacy and the threat of jail time are the reasons for the change and has refused to reverse his decision stating that the prime minister supports the legislation.
-The argument over privacy has subsequently been undermined by a privacy commissioner statement that she was “satisfied with the measures Statistics Canada had put into place to protect privacy”.
-Other industry professionals have also come out in defense of Statistics Canada’s record on privacy issues.
-The government has maintained its position, most recently expressed by Lynn Meahan, press secretary to the industry minister, that the new census will result in "useable (sic) and useful data that can meet the needs of many users."
+Minister Clement initially indicated that these changes were being made based on consultations with Statistics Canada but was forced to admit that the change from a mandatory to voluntary form was not one of the recommendations received from StatsCan after the head of the agency Munir Sheikh resigned in protest.
+Information was uncovered that indicated attempts on the part of the government to distance themselves from the decision, instructing Statistics Canada officials to delete the phrase "as per government decision" from documents which were being written to inform Statistics Canada staff of the change.
+Minister Clement had claimed that concerns over privacy and the threat of jail time were the reasons for the change and had refused to reverse his decision stating that the prime minister supported the legislation.
+The argument over privacy was subsequently undermined by a privacy commissioner statement that she was "satisfied with the measures Statistics Canada had put into place to protect privacy".
+Other industry professionals also came out in defence of Statistics Canada's record on privacy issues.
+The government maintained its position, with Lynn Meahan, press secretary to the Minister of Industry, stating that the new census would result in "useable (sic) and useful data that can meet the needs of many users."